Skip to content

 Data protection principles

-The Data Protection Act sets out eight data protection principles.
+The UK GDPR sets out 7 core principles.
 These specify that personal data shall:

-3. be adequate, relevant and not excessive for those purposes
+3. be adequate, relevant and limited to what is necessary

-4. be accurate and kept up to date
+4. be accurate and, where necessary, kept up to date

-5. not be kept for longer than is necessary for that purpose
+5. be kept no longer than is necessary in relation to the original purpose

 Data subject